-Compensation is targeted at the median of a comparator group of companies established for each business unit.
-The committee uses several consultant sources, including the Willis Towers Watson General Industry Compensation Survey, the Willis Towers Watson Energy Compensation Survey, the Mercer Benchmark Database and the Mercer Total Compensation Survey for the Energy Sector, to ensure the comparator groups are appropriate.
+Compensation is targeted at the median of a comparator group of companies established for each Business Unit.
+The committee uses several consultant sources, including the Willis Towers Watson General Industry Compensation Survey, the Willis Towers Watson Energy Compensation Survey, the Mercer Benchmark Database and the Mercer Total Compensation Survey for the Energy Sector, to ensure market competitiveness.

 The main comparator group used is the National Utility and Alberta General Industry.
-This peer group was refined in 2019 to better reflect the relevant marketplace for executive talent.

 Where the number of matches for any one position in a comparator group is insufficient, a broader sample of capital intensive or general industry companies has been used.

 Industries Oil and gas, utilities, energy, general industry, manufacturing & logistics and capital intensive organizations Locations Alberta, national and global Relevance Companies are selected based on their similarity to our operations.
-A comparator group is established for each business unit based on: Industry revenue Number of employees Market capitalization When necessary, data is adjusted to reflect the appropriate size and scope.
-2019 comparator companies Willis Towers Watson used several companies including those in this list to create a customized comparator group.
-For a full list of all comparator companies used, please refer to Schedule B. Algonquin Power & Utilities Corp.
-AltaGas Ltd. Canadian Natural Resources Limited Capital Power Corporation Cenovus Energy Inc. Cresent Point Energy Corp.
-Emera Corp.
-Enbridge Inc. Encana Corporation ENMAX Corporation EPCOR Utilities Inc. Gibson Energy Inc. Husky Energy Inc. Imperial Oil Ltd. Inter Pipeline Ltd. MEG Energy Northland Power Ltd. Nutrien Ltd. Pembina Pipeline Corporation Precision Drilling Corporation Stantec Inc. Suncor Energy Inc. TC Energy Corporation TransAlta Corp.
+A comparator group is established for each Business Unit based on: Industry revenue Number of employees Market capitalization When necessary, data is adjusted to reflect the appropriate size and scope.
+2020 comparator companies Willis Towers Watson used several companies including those in this list to create a customized comparator group.
+For a full list of all comparator companies used, please refer to Schedule B. Algonquin Power & Utilities AltaGas Canadian Natural Resources Canadian Pacific Railway Capital Power Cenovus Energy Cresent Point Energy Emera Enbridge ENMAX EPCOR Utilities Husky Energy Hydro One Imperial Oil Inter Pipeline MEG Energy Northland Power Nutrien Ovintiv Pembina Pipeline Stantec Suncor Energy TC Energy TransAlta